MicrosoftDocs/cpp-docs/docs/vcpkg.md

 1. Run **vcpkg install \<library>**.
 1. Use **vcpkg integrate project** to create a NuGet package that references that library on a per-project basis.

+## Integrate with Visual Studio Code (Linux/MacOS)

+Run **vcpkg integrate install** to configure Visual Studio Code on Linux/MacOS with the location of the vcpkg enlistement and enable IntelliSense on source files.

 ## Target Linux from Windows via WSL

 You can produce Linux binaries from a Windows machine by using the Windows Subsystem for Linux (WSL).
 Follow the instructions to [Set up WSL on Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and configure it with the [Visual Studio extension for Linux](https://blogs.msdn.microsoft.com/vcblog/2017/02/08/targeting-windows-subsystem-for-linux-from-visual-studio/).
 You can put all your built libraries for both Windows and Linux into the same folder and access it from both Windows and WSL.